Creating and Running a Phalcon Project

 https://servbay-phalcon-test.local/redis

-:- On first visit, you’ll see "Data not found in cache, fetching from source...Data stored in cache." along with "Data fetched from source: Hello Redis from ServBay!"
+in your browser.- On first visit, you’ll see "Data not found in cache, fetching from source...Data stored in cache." and "Data fetched from source: Hello Redis from ServBay!"

-- On subsequent visits within the cache validity period, you’ll see "Data found in cache: " plus "Data fetched from source: Hello Redis from ServBay!", confirming retrieval from Redis cache.
+- On subsequent visits (within cache lifetime), you’ll see "Data found in cache:" and "Data fetched from source: Hello Redis from ServBay!", confirming data is retrieved from Redis.

-- Q: What if I get a 404 Not Found error?
+- Q: What if I get a 404 Not Found error accessing the site?

 public

 ).
-Check that the corresponding web server (Caddy or Nginx) is running in ServBay and your local DNS resolves the domain.
+Also, check that ServBay’s web server (Caddy or Nginx) is running and local domain resolution works.

-- A: This means the Phalcon extension isn’t enabled for your chosen PHP version.
-Go back to the ServBay UI, ensure the right PHP version has Phalcon enabled, and restart PHP.
-See How to enable the built-in Phalcon module in ServBay.
+- A: Usually, the Phalcon extension isn’t enabled in your PHP version.
+Go back to the ServBay UI, enable the Phalcon extension for your selected PHP version, and restart PHP.
+See How to Enable ServBay’s Built-in Phalcon Module.

 Conclusion

-With ServBay, you can easily set up a high-performance local development environment for the Phalcon framework.
-This guide walks you through project bootstrapping, web server setup, and integrating MySQL and Redis databases.
-ServBay’s integrated packages and user-friendly interface greatly streamline the configuration and maintenance of your local development stack, letting you focus on developing your Phalcon applications.
-We hope this guide helps you start fast and efficiently with ServBay and Phalcon for powerful web development!
+ServBay lets you quickly set up a high-performance local environment for the Phalcon framework.
+This guide covers building your project skeleton, configuring your web server, and integrating MySQL and Redis databases.
+With ServBay’s bundled software and simple management interface, local environment setup and maintenance are streamlined, so you can focus on developing your Phalcon application.
+We hope this guide helps you get started with fast, efficient web development using ServBay and Phalcon!